linkerd/website/linkerd.io/content/2/getting-started/_index.md

 - Request rates
 - Latency distribution percentiles

-To dig in a little further, it is possible to `top` the running services in real time and get an idea of what is happening on a per-path basis.
-To see this, you can run:
+To dig in a little further, it is possible to use `top` to get a real-time view of which paths are being called:

 ```bash
 linkerd -n emojivoto top deploy
 ```

-If you're interested in going even deeper, `tap` shows the stream of requests across a single pod, deployment, or even everything in the emojivoto namespace.
+To go even deeper, we can use `tap` shows the stream of requests across a single pod, deployment, or even everything in the emojivoto namespace:
-To see this stream for the `web` deployment, all you need to do is run:

 ```bash
 linkerd -n emojivoto tap deploy/web
 ```

-All of this is also available with the dashboard, if you would like to use your browser instead.
-The dashboard views look like:
+All of this functionality is also available in the dashboard, if you would like to use your browser instead:

 {{< gallery >}}